xwp/engineering-best-practices/README.md

 ## License

 This code is shamelessly forked from [10up's own Engineering Best Practices](https://github.com/10up/Engineering-Best-Practices/).
 As such, it is a derivative work.
 Why re-invent the wheel, right?
-Released under MIT by, and copyright 2014 by 10up.
+Released under [MIT license](LICENSE.md).
+Copyright 2014 by 10up; [modifications](https://github.com/10up/Engineering-Best-Practices/compare/gh-pages...xwp:gh-pages) copyright 2015 by XWP.